smeeckaert/query-builder/README.md

 # query-builder

 A simple Relational Database query builder.
+It will only build a query, not execute it.

 ## License